raolitesh/solvers-for-diff-eq/README.md

-# solvers-for-diff-eq
+# Solvers for differential equations
-solvers for differential equations
+## These solvers are coded in MATLAB